Free Case EvaluationComplete the form below and we will promptly respond to you with your free case evaluation.

-“For more than 30 years, our attorneys have been fighting for the rights of our clients.
-We have taken on the large insurance companies and have recovered millions of dollars in compensation for people affected by wrongful deaths.”
+“For more than 40 years, our attorneys have been fighting for the rights of our clients.
+We have taken on the large insurance companies and have recovered millions of dollars in compensation for accident victims.”

 For years, in Minnesota as in most states, the common law was that if someone was killed by the negligence (i.e., fault) of another, any claim for damages “died” along with the deceased.
 Recognizing the unfairness of this rule, in the early 1900’s the Minnesota Legislature created a statute giving the heirs and next of kin a limited right of recovery ($7,500 maximum).
 Through the years, the legislature gradually increased the maximum recovery to the current law where there is no “cap” on the amount of damages, but still a limit on the type of damages recoverable.

 The legislature recognized that the sudden and unexpected loss of a loved one is a heart-wrenching, devastating event, and that no amount of money could compensate the family for the grief and loss sustained.
 Consequently, there was concern for potential “excessive” jury verdict awards, based not upon the evidence, but rather, upon emotion alone.

 To make sure there was a logical relationship between the losses sustained by the family and the amount of damages, the Minnesota legislature has limited damages in wrongful death cases to the “pecuniary” loss sustained by the survivors.
 Minn.
 Stat. §573.02, subd.
 1 provides in part:

 The recovery in the action is the amount the jury deems fair and just in reference to the pecuniary loss resulting from the death, and shall be for the exclusive benefit of the surviving spouse and next of kin, proportionate to the pecuniary loss severally suffered by the death